-Further details on the learning resources provisions are given on each module page.
+Further details on the learning resources available are given on each module page.

 There are a number of study methods available, allowing you to select the approach that is best suited to your support needs.
 Details of the methods available are given on each module page.

-The PDipBPM is awarded by the ifs School of Finance.
-Details of the assessment structure are provided for each module.
+The PDipBPM is awarded by ifs University College.
+Details of the assessment structure are provided within each module page.

 You may also register for the PDipBPM if you can demonstrate through prior certificated and / or experiential learning that you have achieved the learning outcomes for the Professional Certificate in Banking / Professional Certificate in Financial Services.
 Please complete the Accredited Prior Learning claim form.
 Students applying for entry through this route must hold English and Mathematics qualifications as above.